 Thank you for allowing us to continue to provide you with quality drinking water.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
 Please call our office at the Village Hall (845) 986-2031 ext.
-110 if you have any questions.
+110 if you have any questions, concerns, or suggestions.